binary-com/daily-report/_posts/en/2018-09-28-Dollar-Extends-Post-Fed-Gains-28-Sep-18.md

 ## Trade Idea

-The USD/JPY jumped higher this morning, with follow-on buying this morning.
+The USD/JPY jumped higher yesterday, with follow-on buying this morning.
 The dollar is on a high, while the yen retreats, with further upside on the cards from here.

 <img class="post-image" src="{{ site.url }}/images/sep-18/2018-09-28_05-44-40.jpg" alt="{{ page.title }}" title="{{ page.title }}">